tlocke/scramp/README.rst

 ...     # Get the final server message and send it to the client ...     sfinal = s.get_server_final()
 ...     print(sfinal)
-Received GS2 flag 'p' which indicates that the client requires channel binding, but the server does not. channel-binding-not-supported e=channel-binding-not-supported
+Received GS2 flag 'p' which indicates that the client requires channel binding, but the server does not: channel-binding-not-supported e=channel-binding-not-supported